anjiqbal/100DaysOfCode/README.md

 - I learnt about computational thinking and problem solving as key skills - just as important (if not more!) than knowing how to code.
 - I learnt about agile ways of developing and the importance of early feedback.
-- I spent some time at then end of the day going over today's notesas well as anki review.
+- I spent some time at then end of the day going over today's notes as well as anki review.
 - Completed a codewars challenge.

 ### Thoughts: